Static Apnea World Record — How Long Can a Human Hold Their Breath

 The Current Static Apnea World Record

-What makes static apnea records so compelling to follow — more than depth records or dynamic apnea — is that the number is pure.
-There’s no equipment variable.
-The water doesn’t change.
-It’s 24 minutes of a man lying still in a pool, and the story behind that stillness is one of the more extraordinary things happening in human athletic achievement right now.
+That’s what makes static apnea records so endearing to us freediving obsessives.
+The number is clean.
+No equipment variable muddies it.
+Twenty-four minutes of a man lying perfectly still, and the story underneath that stillness is one of the stranger things happening in human athletic achievement right now.

 How Budimir Šobat Set the Record

-Budimir Šobat was born in 1950, which means he was 70 years old when he began making serious runs at the static apnea world record.
-Let that sit for a second.
-The man setting breath-hold records in his seventies, in a sport that demands exceptional cardiovascular efficiency and lung capacity, is itself worth an entire article.
+Šobat was born in 1950.
+He was 70 years old during his serious record runs.
+Sit with that for a second — a man in his seventies, setting breath-hold records in a sport that demands extraordinary cardiovascular efficiency and lung capacity.
+That detail alone is worth an entire article.

-What I find genuinely moving about Šobat’s story — and I’ve watched the record attempt footage more than once — is that it reframes the sport.
-Freediving gets associated with young, elite athletes.
-Greek island instructors with resting heart rates in the low 40s. Šobat is a retired man from Sisak who decided he wanted to do something remarkable and then did the work.
-He’s broken his own records multiple times.
-The 2021 mark was not his first.
+What genuinely moves me about Šobat’s story is the reframing it forces on the sport.
+Freediving gets associated with young, elite athletes — Greek island instructors with resting heart rates in the low 40s, that whole aesthetic. Šobat is a retired man from Sisak who decided he wanted to do something extraordinary and then did the boring, repetitive, unsexy work to make it happen.
+The 2021 mark wasn’t even his first record.
+He’s broken his own numbers multiple times.

 Other Record Holders Worth Knowing

-Before Šobat’s dominance, the name most associated with static apnea records was Stéphane Mifsud of France, who held the AIDA static apnea record at 11 minutes 35 seconds for years.
-Stig Åvall Severinsen of Denmark broke that.
-The records have been pushed and re-pushed across multiple governing bodies and rule sets, which creates some confusion for newcomers.
-If someone tells you the record is different from what you’ve read here, they’re probably citing a different sanctioning body or a different pre-breathing protocol category.
-Both can be correct.
+Before Šobat’s dominance, Stéphane Mifsud of France held the AIDA static apnea record for years — 11 minutes and 35 seconds, a mark that felt untouchable when he set it.
+Stig Åvall Severinsen of Denmark eventually pushed past him.
+The records have been contested and re-contested across multiple governing bodies and rule categories, which creates genuine confusion for newcomers.
+If someone insists the record is different from what you’ve seen here, they’re probably citing a different sanctioning body or a different oxygen protocol category.
+Both can be accurate at the same time.
+Don’t argue with them — just ask which category they mean.

 The Science of Extreme Breath Holding

-Probably should have opened with this section, honestly, because understanding what the body actually does during a 24-minute breath hold makes the record feel even more extraordinary rather than just abstractly impressive.
+Probably should have opened with this section, honestly, because understanding what the body actually does during a 24-minute breath hold makes the record feel properly extraordinary rather than just abstractly impressive.

-The first thing that happens when you submerge your face in cold water is the mammalian dive reflex.
-Heart rate drops — sometimes dramatically — within seconds.
-Blood vessels in the extremities constrict, shunting oxygenated blood toward the heart, lungs, and brain.
-This reflex is shared by all mammals and is more pronounced in water below about 21°C (70°F).
-Elite freedivers can drop their heart rate to 20 or 30 beats per minute during a breath hold.
+The moment your face enters cold water, the mammalian dive reflex kicks in — heart rate drops, sometimes dramatically, within the first few seconds.
+Blood vessels in the extremities constrict, pushing oxygenated blood toward the heart, lungs, and brain.
+Every mammal has this.
+It’s more pronounced in colder water, roughly below 21°C (70°F).
+Elite freedivers can drop their heart rate to 20 or 30 beats per minute mid-breath-hold.
 Some recorded cases show rates below 10 bpm.
-Your resting heart rate right now is probably sitting between 60 and 80.
+Your heart is probably sitting between 60 and 80 right now, just reading this.

-Oxygen, meanwhile, does eventually run low.
-Late in a breath hold, oxygen partial pressure in the blood can drop to levels that would cause blackout with no warning — no feeling of faintness, no gradual dimming.
-Just unconsciousness.
-This is called shallow water blackout when it occurs near the surface, and it kills freedivers every year.
-The physiology is unforgiving.
+Oxygen does eventually run out.
+Late in a breath hold, oxygen partial pressure can drop to blackout levels with zero warning — no faintness, no gradual dimming, just sudden unconsciousness.
+Shallow water blackout.
+It kills freedivers every year.
+The physiology here is genuinely unforgiving, and no amount of experience makes you immune to it.

 What the Body Looks Like at 20 Minutes

-At 20-plus minutes into a static apnea, elite competitors have described the experience as deeply strange.
-The diaphragm begins involuntary contractions — the body’s mechanical attempt to force a breath — which trained freedivers learn to endure rather than react to.
-Peripheral vision can narrow.
+At 20-plus minutes into static apnea, elite competitors describe the experience as deeply strange — the diaphragm begins involuntary contractions, the body’s mechanical attempt to force a breath, which trained athletes learn to endure rather than react to.
+Peripheral vision narrows.
 Cognition slows.
-The body has entered a state of extreme metabolic suppression.
-Blood has been redistributed.
-The spleen has done its work.
-The athlete is, at a cellular level, running on reserves that most human beings never access.
+The body enters a state of extreme metabolic suppression — blood redistributed, spleen depleted, the athlete drawing on reserves that most human beings never come close to accessing in a lifetime.

-The fact that Šobat did this for almost 25 minutes, in his 70s, is the kind of thing that makes sports scientists lean forward in their chairs.
+The fact that Šobat operated in that state for almost 25 minutes, at 70 years old, is the kind of data point that makes sports physiologists lean forward and start asking very different questions about aging and human performance.

 Can Regular People Improve Their Breath Hold?

-Yes.
-Meaningfully.
-Most untrained adults can hold their breath for somewhere between 30 seconds and 90 seconds before the discomfort becomes unbearable.
-After even basic CO2 tolerance training — two weeks of consistent practice — that number typically doubles or more.
-I went from 1 minute 20 seconds to just over 2 minutes in my first month of structured training before my first PADI Freediver course.
-That course, which cost me around $350 with pool sessions included, changed how I thought about breath work entirely.
+Yes — and meaningfully so.
+Most untrained adults tap out somewhere between 30 seconds and 90 seconds before the discomfort becomes unbearable.
+After two weeks of basic CO2 tolerance training, that number typically doubles.
+Don’t make my mistake of assuming breath hold is fixed, like height.
+It isn’t.
+I went from 1 minute 20 seconds to just over 2 minutes in my first month of structured practice before enrolling in a PADI Freediver course — around $350 with pool sessions included, held over a weekend at a local dive shop.
+That course changed how I understood breath work more than anything I’d read online.

-The standard entry path into freediving for breath hold improvement is a recognized course from AIDA, PADI, or SSI.
-These organizations teach the physiology, the safety protocols, and the supervised pool skills needed to train responsibly.
-The PADI Freediver course typically covers static apnea, dynamic apnea (swimming underwater on one breath), and free immersion up to 20 meters.
-Courses run one to two days and require a pool and open water component.
+The standard entry path is a recognized course through AIDA, PADI, or SSI.
+These aren’t optional formalities — they teach the physiology, the safety protocols, and supervised pool skills that make the difference between training responsibly and ending up as a cautionary statistic.
+PADI Freediver covers static apnea, dynamic apnea (underwater swimming on a single breath), and free immersion to 20 meters.
+One to two days, pool and open water components included.

-The safety warning here is not a formality.
+A certified freediving instructor might be the best option for serious improvement, as breath-hold training requires consistent safety supervision — that is because the risks aren’t theoretical.
 Never practice static apnea alone.
-Hyperventilation before breath holds — a common mistake beginners make trying to extend their time — reduces CO2 without increasing oxygen, which accelerates the risk of unconscious blackout.
+Hyperventilating before a breath hold — the instinctive thing beginners try to extend their time — reduces CO2 without adding oxygen, which accelerates blackout risk.
 People drown doing this in backyard pools every summer.
-The rule in freediving is absolute: one up, one down.
+The rule is absolute: one up, one down.
 Always a buddy.
 Always.

 A Simple Starting Framework

-• Practice breath holds on land first, lying on a couch or flat surface — never in water alone
+• Practice breath holds on land first — lying on a couch or flat surface, never in water without supervision

-• Use a basic CO2 table app (Apnea Trainer is free on iOS and Android) to structure sessions
+• Use a CO2 table app to structure sessions (Apnea Trainer is free on both iOS and Android)

-• Start with a 2-minute rest, 1-minute hold, repeated six times — adjust from there
+• Start with a 2-minute rest followed by a 1-minute hold, repeated six times — adjust upward from there

-• Track your resting numbers weekly, not daily — progress is slow and nonlinear
+• Track your resting numbers weekly, not daily — progress is slow, nonlinear, and occasionally frustrating

-• Take a certified course before attempting any underwater breath holding
+• Take a certified course before attempting any breath holding underwater, full stop

-The gap between an untrained person and someone who has taken a single weekend freediving course is enormous.
-The gap between that person and Budimir Šobat is something else entirely — years of deliberate work, exceptional physiology, and a particular kind of stubborn patience that most of us don’t have.
+The gap between an untrained person and someone who finished a single weekend freediving course is enormous.
+The gap between that person and Budimir Šobat is something else entirely — years of deliberate, repetitive work, exceptional physiology, and a particular flavor of stubborn patience that’s genuinely rare.
 But the record exists to pull at you.
-To make you wonder what’s actually in there, waiting.
+To make you wonder what’s actually in there, if you bothered to look.

 Twenty-four minutes and thirty-seven seconds.
 Face down.
 Still.